 "Vision Australia wants to train the next generation of makers on inclusive design, so for us, it is close to our mission to raise awareness while making life easier."
 Josh said.

-The next Makeathon is on the weekend of September 17-18 at Monash University (Clayton campus), but participants must register by Sunday August 7.
+The next Makeathon is on the weekend of September 17-18 at Monash University (Clayton campus), but registration closed on Sunday August 7th 2022.